 If you can use multiple disks, you can also distribute the disk I/O load by setting the dedicated log file storage directory as a symbolic link to another disk, as shown below.

-For Windows, use junctions.
+For Windows, use junction instead of symbolic links.

 Place pgaudit_log/2 on a different disk: